jun-shimoji/windowweaver/README.md

    ```

 ## Usage
-* Move Windows: Press and hold the Shift key and move your mouse to drag the active window.
+* Move Windows: Press and hold the Right Shift key and move your mouse to drag the active window.
-* Resize Windows: Press and hold the Shift key and the Context Menu key and move your mouse to resize the active window.
+* Resize Windows: Press and hold the Right Shift key and the Context Menu key and move your mouse to resize the active window.
 * Drag Function: Press and hold the Context Menu key and move your mouse to simulate a left-click drag operation.

 Note: The Alt key functionality has been completely removed in this version.
 All actions are now controlled using the Shift and Context Menu keys.